Definition of Market Manipulation

 Three primary rules prohibit market manipulation.
 Two come from the Securities and Exchange Commission (SEC) and one from the Financial Industry Regulatory Authority (FINRA):

-FINRA Rule 2020Prohibits the use of manipulative, deceptive, or other fraudulent devices by FINRA member firms and their associated persons
+FINRA antimanipulation ruleProhibits the use of manipulative, deceptive, or other fraudulent devices by FINRA member firms and their associated persons

-• SEC Rule 10b-5 is the most important anti-fraud provision in securities law - it applies to virtually any deceptive conduct connected to securities transactions
+• The SEC antifraud rule is the most important antifraud provision in securities law: it applies to virtually any deceptive conduct connected to securities transactions

 Exam Tip: Gotchas

-• SEC Rule 10b-5 is the "catch-all" anti-fraud rule.
+• The SEC antifraud rule is the "catch-all."
 It covers both market manipulation AND insider trading.
-If the exam asks which rule prohibits fraudulent conduct in securities transactions, 10b-5 is almost always the answer.
+If the exam asks which rule prohibits fraudulent conduct in securities transactions, the broad antifraud rule is almost always the answer.

-• Section 9(a)(2) is narrower than Rule 10b-5.
-Section 9(a)(2) targets specific manipulation of trading activity and prices, while 10b-5 covers any fraud or deceit in securities transactions.
+• The Exchange Act antimanipulation provision is narrower than the SEC antifraud rule.
+The antimanipulation provision targets specific manipulation of trading activity and prices, while the antifraud rule covers any fraud or deceit in securities transactions.
 The exam may test which is broader.

-• FINRA Rule 2020 applies only to FINRA members, while SEC rules apply to everyone involved in securities transactions.
+• FINRA's antimanipulation rule applies only to FINRA members, while SEC rules apply to everyone involved in securities transactions.